psteichen/clusil-website/_events/wg-bcms-session-8.md

 link: ''

 ---
 **Session 8** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.

-Join us to continue the discussions…..
+During this session we would like to discuss with you your Business Cases, which can give answers to following questions:

+* - How can we measure the benefit by Risk Management / Business Continuity / Disaster Recovery?
+* - What is the Business Case (Benefit) and how could this be illustrated?
+* - Are there synergies with other disciplines when showing the benefit?
+* - What is the BCAW (Business Continuity Awareness Week)?
+What can be learned during this week?

 ##### When: